-You have already ...
+You have already...

-- 1. Read the information in Before you start. - 2.
-Developed a Research plan. - 3.
+- 1. Read the information in Before you Start - 2.
+Developed a Research Plan - 3.
 Written down the information you know.
-See Start with yourself. - 4.
+See: Start with Yourself - 4.
 Written down the information your family knows.
-See Start with yourself. - 5.
+See Start with Yourself - 5.
 Collected all of the certificates and documents that you and your family have.
-See Sources at home. - 6.
+See: Sources at Home - 6.
 Organised your information and identified the gaps.
-See Toolkit. - 7.
-Done some Background reading especially checking whether there are any family histories or life stories that might be useful to you and looking at Research Guides on library and archive websites.
-See Background reading
+See: Toolkit, on our website - 7.
+Done some background reading especially checking whether there are any family histories or life stories that might be useful to you and looking at Research Guides on library and archive websites.
+See: Background Reading

-TIP: It really helps to narrow your focus into small chunks.
+TIP - It really helps to narrow your focus into small chunks

-Birth, death and marriage [BDM] records
+Birth, death and marriage (BDM) records